WesleyBryie/ChumBucket/wiki/megathread/reading_material_and_elearning.md

 # BOOKS, COMICS, E-LEARNING, AND OTHER READING MATERIAL

-**Use an adblocker like uBlock Origin before visiting any of the linked sites.**
+⚠️ **Use an adblocker like uBlock Origin before visiting any of the linked sites.**

 [Large list of resources for books](https://www.removeddit.com/r/trackers/comments/hrgmv/tracker_with_pdfsebooks_of_college_textbooks/c1xrq44/) by u/ManWithoutModem

 Issues with calibre?
 Visit their help [forums](https://www.mobileread.com/forums/forumdisplay.php?f=166) or /r/calibre

+❗ To upload to libgen, navigate to the `/librarian` page of whatever libgen domain is online, eg. `libgen.rs/librarian`.
+User: `genesis` passwd: `upload`

 &nbsp;